polevaultweb/instagrate-to-wordpress/readme.txt

 1. Delete any existing `instagrate-to-wordpress` folder from the `/wp-content/plugins/` directory
 2. Upload `instagrate-to-wordpress` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to the options panel under the 'Settings' menu and add your Instagram account details and set the rest of configuration you want.
+4. Go to the options panel under the 'Settings' menu and connect to your Instagram account details and set the rest of configuration you want.

 If you have to upgrade manually simply repeat the installation steps and re-enable the plugin.